Bulliby/caculator.py/README.md

 # Caculator.py

-Calculator with Lexer, Parser with AST tree and Interpreter.
+Calculator with Lexer, Parser and AST Tree.
 The exercise was released after reading [Let's Build a Simple Interpreter](https://ruslanspivak.com/archives.html)